-The Tangkahan Elephant Sanctuary is a hidden paradise in Indonesia where you can play with semi-wild Sumatran Elephants in their natural environment.
+The Tangkahan Elephant Sanctuary is a hidden paradise in Indonesia where you can wash and play with semi-wild Sumatra elephants in their natural environment.

-The Tangkahan Elephant Sanctuary is easy to visit from the popular orangutan trekking hub of Bukit Lawang, or there’s even some Tangkahan accommodation starting to pop up for those of you who might want to stay with the elephants longer.
+The Tangkahan Elephant Sanctuary is easy to visit from the popular orangutan trekking hub of Bukit Lawang, or there’s even some Tangkahan accommodation starting to pop up for people who might want to stay with the Sumatra elephants longer.

 This travel guide will explain how to get to Tangkahan, where to stay, and everything else you need to know before you go!

 The Gunung Leuser National Park is a protected jungle area in North Sumatra where you can see all kinds of animals, including tigers, rare birds & lizards, orangutans, and much more.

 This rainforest, and the animals in it, are threatened by illegal deforestation and poaching, and the Sumatran elephants are critically endangered.

 At the Tangkahan Elephant Sanctuary, they have 9 rescued elephants (a new baby was just born) and you can pet them, feed them, and help bathe them in the river.
 It was a great experience!

 They also let you do elephant rides, which is an important source of exercise for the animals since they aren’t quite as active in a sanctuary as they would be in the wild.

 From what we saw, the elephants are well cared for, have lots of freedom of movement, and seemed very happy when we visited.

 I’ll discuss the ethics and conservation aspect a bit later in this article.